dortegas/kickstarter-analysis/README.md

     - The target of projects would complement the dataset.
 In such a way, we could help Louis estimate the best launch date for the Fever play.

 - What are some other possible tables and/or graphs that we could create?
-    - A graph about the length of a campaign compared to outcomes.
+    - A graph about the length of a campaign compared to outcomes to notice some trend over time
+    - An analysis about what categories the backers are most interested in
+    - A graph with the main categories that raising more money from successful projects.